xengeo/java-fundamentals/bites/03_static_methods_bite.md

 ## Introduction

-In the previous step we learned that static methods are like Python class methods - they're called on a class, rather than on an instance of a class.
+In the previous step we learned that static methods are called on a class, rather than on an instance of a class.
 We didn't, however, see any examples beyond `main`, which is called automatically.

 In this section, we'll define and call some of our own static methods.